alexanderovie/datos/docs/classes/RowCellInfo.md

 > `optional` **text**: `string`

-Defined in: main.ts:174120
+Defined in: main.ts:26494

-content text
+content of the row cells of the header

 #### Implementation of